MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 When you start working with SCRAL, you can decide if you prefer to modify the content of the default file, or if you want to create a new folder inside the already present "config" folder (e.g.: "config/my_config_folder").

-To start the execution just go in the SCRAL main folder and run the following command:
+To start a execution just go in the SCRAL main folder and run the following command:
 ```bash
 python <module_name>/<start_module.py> -p <my_config_folder>
 ```
-For example, if you want to start the smart glasses module and you want to store your preferences inside: "smart_glasses/config/test/preferences.json", you can run the following command:
+For example, if you want to start the SCRAL integrating the smart glasses module and you want to store your preferences inside: "smart_glasses/config/test/preferences.json", you can run the following command:
 ```bash
 python smart_glasses/start_smart_glasses.py -p test
 ```
-Note: if the environmental variable CONFIG exists is set to "custom" the configuration file is not read.
+Note: if the environmental variable CONFIG exists and it is set to "custom" then the configuration file is not read.

 Once that the SCRAL module is up and running, you can have access to its APIs surfing the "entry endpoint" of the module (e.g.: for gps_tracker_rest the URL is http://localhost:8000/scral/v1.0/gps-tracker-gw).
 A complete list of API is avaiable on [SwaggerHub](https://app.swaggerhub.com/apis-docs/scral/SCRAL/).